 For hanging wet laundry, I suggest gifting this travel clothesline that comes with 12 clothespins, great for a quick impromptu laundry day!

 As soon as the sun goes down, being in a dimly lit campervan can be a bit of a hassle, especially when getting ready for bed and not being able to find your favorite pair of pajamas.

-I bought my reusable Brita water filter bottle during our Pan American road trip and it has been a lifesaver!
+I bought my reusable Brita water bottle for our Pan-American road trip and it has been a lifesaver!

 A solar shower is easy to store in a van, doesn’t take up much space, and can be used anytime the weather is sunny and hot.
 Want to really impress them?
 Gift it along with a WolfWise Shower Privacy Tent!

-Gifts For Hanging Out:
+Van Life Gifts For Hanging Out

 Foldable chairs are great for eating meals, hanging out with friends, or huddling around a campfire.
 We have a couple of foldable chairs that we can easily put together when we’re stopped at a campsite or store at the back of our van when we’re ready to move on to our next destination.

 Having a set of noise-canceling headphones makes it easy to work on the road and watch our favorite movies in a van while stealth camping.
 They can also help block out traffic noises in cities or obnoxiously loud neighbors at campsites (let’s be real – there are always a few).

 Hanging outside of the campervan after dark can be difficult unless you have a camping light.
 Instead of calling it a night your friend can enjoy the outdoors with this camping lantern set.
 It’s also a great backup option for indoor lighting if the solar panels ever give out.

 During our time in Mexico and Central America, we suffered through unbearably hot days for months to no end.
 A clip-on fan comes in handy for hanging out or for leaving a pet inside the van to run errands.

 A fan like this is easily attachable just about anywhere – we usually clip ours onto the seat or the kitchen countertop.